 The benefit of getting the Walmart Credit Card instead of a tire brand's credit card is that you can use the Walmart Credit Card for things other than tires, because Walmart carries everything from groceries to cell phones.
 Also, many car care credit cards - Firestone, Goodyear, and Discount Tire, to name a few - come with deferred interest.
 Deferred interest may look like a 0% APR deal, but it means you'll be charged interest from the purchase date if you don't pay off the entire balance by the time the promotional period ends.
 It's better to get a credit card without deferred interest whenever you can.… read full answer

-Tire store credit cards require at least fair credit for approval.
-So your best bet is a secured credit card with rewards.
-That means the best tire-purchase credit card for bad credit is the Discover it Secured card because it gives 1 - 2% Cash Back on purchases (doubled year one).
-The Discover it Secured card also has a $0 annual fee. … read full answer
+There are no tire credit cards for bad credit, as they require at least fair credit for approval.
+So, your best bet is a secured credit card with rewards.
+That means the best tire-purchase credit card for bad credit is the Capital One Quicksilver Secured Cash Rewards Credit Card because it gives 1.5% cash back on purchases.
+The Capital One Quicksilver Secured Cash Rewards Credit Card also has a $0 annual fee.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.